 - Use pictures smartly.
 People remember images better than words, so it's a good idea to put an image in your email signature (a headshot, a logo), but don't use too many.
 Also, make sure that your images are embedded, not attached.

 - Choose a web-safe font.
-You don’t have to use just one font in your email signature, but choosing more than two isn’t a good idea.
-If it makes sense, your choice could match the font of your logo and be easy to read.
+You don't have to use just one font in your email signature, but choosing more than two isn't a good idea.
 We suggest using a font size of at least 10pt.
-Most importantly, choose one of the “web safe” fonts that are supported by all browsers so you can be sure your signature always looks right.
-These fonts are Arial, Verdana, Georgia, Tahoma, Courier, Times New Roman, Trebuchet, Palatino, and Lucida.
+Ensure compatibility across browsers by using web-safe fonts like Arial, Verdana, Georgia, Tahoma, Courier, Times New Roman, Trebuchet, Palatino, or Lucida.

 More on email signature images